 Jane Mah Hutton is a landscape architect, teaching at the University of Waterloo School of Architecture.
 Her research focuses on the expanded relationships of the act of building – examining the movement of materials as they pass from production landscapes (plantations, quarries, factories) through designed constructions (buildings, landscapes, infrastructure), to care and maintenance (labour practices) through demolition and disposal or re-use, matters that are also substantially explored in her book Reciprocal Landscapes: Stories of Material Movements.
 Examining the socially and ecologically harmful legacies of colonial capitalist land development, this research aims to strengthen connections between material practices and land relations, in solidarity with people, other species, and landscapes elsewhere.

 Invited respondents and moderators.

-Central to the discussions of the Symposium Under the Landscape will be the role of moderators and invited commentators.
-This will be undertaken by experienced academics from different fields, once more framing the question of landscape from complementary critical perspectives.
+Central to the discussions of the Symposium Under the Landscape was the role of moderators and invited commentators.
+This was undertaken by experienced academics from different fields, once more framing the question of landscape from complementary critical perspectives.